minime-rust/far-powerhouse/FAR Admin Blue/README.md

 # FAR: Admin Blue

+## Note to Carbon users
+Since the 6-November-2025 update Carbon now has the `c.noadminchatcolor` convar, which is set to `-1` by default.
+If set to `1` Carbon will take care of admin chat colors being the same as for players.
+**If you're a Carbon user, you don't need "FAR: Admin Blue" anymore!**

 ## 📋 Licensing & Credits

 This plugin is a derivative work of "[No Green](https://umod.org/plugins/no-green)" by `Iv Misticos`.
 The original license is provided in `ORIGINAL-LICENSE.txt`, and further attribution details can be found in `NOTICE.FARAdminBlue.md`.
 This derivative work is also licensed under the MIT License.